0yech/42_piscine_kickstart/README.md

 **Make sure to remove main functions before finishing the project**, only include a main function if the subject asks you to !

 Uh oh, you are printing a character now, but it's on the same line as your Shell's path line ?
 Can you find what character you need to call ```ft_putchar();``` with to print a newline ?
 Go find it !
-Your putchar function should not print a newline, but knowing this will come in very handy in future projects.
+Your putchar function should not print a newline, but knowing this will come in very practical in future projects.

 # Valuable tools and ressources to practice the Piscine